 This leaflet has been produced to give you general information about the procedure known as direct current cardioversion.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team who has been caring for you.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

-You will have been diagnosed with an abnormal heart rhythm called atrial fibrillation or atrial flutter, which may or may not have been causing you symptoms.
-Atrial fibrillation and atrial flutter are abnormal heart rhythms in which the upper chambers of the heart (the atria) are not beating normally.
-This can make the heart muscle less efficient and increases the risk of developing a blood clot in the heart chambers which could cause a stroke.
-Your doctor will have prescribed an anticoagulant, usually warfarin, which stops the blood from clotting normally and reduces the risk of a stroke.
-By returning the heart to a normal rhythm, we aim to make your heart more efficient and it may be possible, in some cases, for the anticoagulant to be discontinued at a later date.
+You will have been diagnosed with an abnormal heart rhythm called atrial fibrillation or atrial flutter which may or may not have been causing you symptoms.
+Atrial fibrillation and atrial flutter are abnormal heart rhythms in which the upper chambers of the heart (the atria) are not bearing normally.
+This can make the heart muscle less efficient and increases the risk of developing a blood clot in the heart chambers, which could cause a stroke.
+Your doctor will have prescribed an anticoagulant (blood thinner) which stops the blood from clotting normally and reduces the risk of stroke.
+By returning the heart to a normal rhythm, we aim to make your heart work more efficiently which may help to relieve symptoms you are experiencing and, in some cases, it may be possible for the anticoagulant to be discontinued at a later date.

 What happens during the procedure?

-The procedure is carried out by one of the Cardiac Nurse Practitioners with an Anaesthetist and an Operating Department Practitioner (ODP).
-You will lie on a trolley and the Nurse Practitioner will attach two large sticky pads (electrodes) to your chest and back.
+The procedure is carried out by one of the cardiac nurse practitioners with an anaesthetist and an operating department practitioner (ODP).
+You will lie on a trolley and the nurse practitioner will attach two large cold sticky pads (defibrillator pads) to your chest and back.

 You will be attached to the defibrillator monitor and blood pressure machine so that your heart rhythm and blood pressure can be monitored throughout the procedure.
-A small needle (cannula) will be placed into a vein in the back of your hand or in your arm.
-The ODP will place an oxygen mask over your nose and mouth and the Anaesthetist will give you a short acting general anaesthetic through the cannula so you will be asleep during the procedure.
+A cannula (a hollow plastic tube) will be placed into a vein in the back of your hand or in your arm.
+The ODP will place an oxygen mask over your nose and mouth and the Anaesthetist will give you a short acting general anaesthetic drug through the cannula so you will be asleep during the procedure.

-Once you are asleep the Nurse Practitioner will use the defibrillator machine to deliver a controlled electrical current to your chest wall.
-The procedure takes only a few minutes.
-You will then wake up, usually after approximately 10 minutes and you will recover fully in the ward area before going home.
+Once you are asleep the nurse practitioner will use the defibrillator machine to deliver a controlled electrical current to your heart via the defibrillator pads.
+The procedure takes approximately 10 minutes and once you are awake you will be transferred back onto the ward to recover fully before going home.
 In most cases you are only in hospital a few hours in total.

 It is important that you continue to take your anticoagulant right up until the day of your procedure.
 Some medications do need to be stopped prior to the procedure; however, this will be discussed at your pre-assessment appointment.